Dog & Cat by Dan Marsh

 12 Mar

 Maybe watching cable news makes it seem like there’s no hope: Democracy, justice, progress, escaping ecological calamity, even human decency are lost causes.
-But writing off all hope everything good and/or hopeful is a self-fulfilling prophecy, that’s obvious.
+But writing off all hope for everything good and/or hopeful is a self-fulfilling prophecy, that’s obvious.
 So, may you still believe.
 Here’s the words to a song about all that (with an mp3 below them):

 MAY YOU STILL BELIEVE